johnny353535/yoi/docs/_pages/start/setup.md

 </html>
 ```

-Or use this JsFiddle to test YOI right in your browser:
+Or use this JsFiddle to test Yoi right in your browser:

 <div class="m-t-8">
-    <a class="btn btn--large" href="https://jsfiddle.net/0e8h8rer/17/">Try out YOI in your browser</a>
+    <a class="btn btn--large" href="https://jsfiddle.net/0e8h8rer/17/">Try out Yoi in your browser</a>
 </div>

 Or use the *YOI Boilerplate* and compile a customized version on your machine: